berkeley-scf/berkeley-scf.github.io/kb/use-git-shared-project.md

 ---
-title: "Use git On a Shared Project"
+title: "Use git on a Shared Project"
 ---
 ## Background